 Store credit cards

-Store credit cards are available through retail stores and usually can only be used at a particular chain of stores.
-These credit cards may also offer discounts, cash back, other rewards, and exclusive benefits like free shipping or extended warranties.
+Also called retail cards are available through retail stores and usually can only be used at a particular chain of stores or at stores that are in the same family as the original retailer.
+These credit cards may also offer discounts, cash back, and exclusive benefits like free shipping or extended warranties.

-• Store cards tend to have higher interest rates and fees than other credit card types.
+• Store cards can have higher interest rates and fees than other credit card types.

 • Rewards are limited and only available through the specific store or retailer.

-• These cards also tend to have lower limits which can lead to overspending if you’re not careful.7
+• These cards also tend to have lower limits than traditional unsecured credit cards.7

 Earn rewards for shopping at your favorite storeLimited use (often can’t use at other stores)